flavioeverardo/k-diverse-asp/README.md

 ## Test

 To run the tests, go into the test directory.
-Normalize the results from a give program (file_name.lp) with the command:
+Normalize the results from a given program (file_name.lp) with the command:
 ```
 python run.py -c clingo normalize file_name.lp > file_name.sol
 ```